 Are you sensing the overwhelm?

 If so, know that it’s ok.
 We all feel it now and then (here’s me feeling it earlier this week).
 But ‘do’ like Lauren – find a way to talk about a difficult topic, to challenge your assumptions, to model a different way of being in the world.
-And if you’re in a community health meeting this week, consider whether you’ve really considered the role of privilege and power in your co-production, self-management and population health endeavours.
+And if you’re in a community health meeting this week, consider whether you’ve really considered the role of privilege and power in your co-production, self-management and health promotion endeavours.

 If not, you may be making things worse.